Dakuchi/java-maven-app/README.md

    - Uses Terraform to provision the infrastructure and create an EC2 instance.
    - Stores the Terraform state in an S3 bucket for shared access.
    - Configures the EC2 instance with Docker and Docker Compose for deployment.
-4. **Deploy to EC2**: Deploys the Docker container to the provisioned EC2 instance using SSH.
-The EC2 public IP, retrieved from the Terraform output, is used in this stage.
+4. **Deploy to EC2**: Copy and execute the `server-cmds.sh` on the provisioned EC2 instance using SSH, the `server-cmd.sh` login to Docker Hub and run `docker-compose.yaml` file to deploy docker container.

 ## Usage